Tomaselli

-Tomaselli family is an illustrious family of condottiero and feudal lords from northern Italy, originally from Piacenza and then settled in Milan, Strigno and in the Province of Bergamo.
+The Tomaselli family is an old family of condottiero and feudal lords from northern Italy, originally from Piacenza and then settled in Milan, Strigno and in the Province of Bergamo.
 Over the centuries, members of different branches of the family have been awarded knighthoods in various orders of chivalry.
 A branch of the family that settled in Austria still exists and produced many noted artists during the late 18th and 19th centuries.

 History

 The first document of the family dates back to the beginning of the 12th century.
 The founder of the family, Luigi Tomaselli, was decorated with the title of Knight in 1113 by the Margravine Matilda of Tuscany after having distinguished himself in the battles against Henry IV, Holy Roman Emperor, who was an enemy of Pope Gregory VII, in 1092.
 Cosimo Tomaselli, Luigi's nephew, fought with the Lombard League against Frederick Barbarossa in Legnano.
 Economic fortune came immediately thanks to the wool trade and the entry into local politics of the family.
 They moved to the fiefdoms of some territories and finally to the Archdiocese of Milan, where they stayed for centuries.
-Giacomo Tomaselli, a lawyer closely linked to the ruling House of Sforza, was appointed Grand Chancellor of the Duchy of Milan in 1537.
+Giacomo Tomaselli, a noted lawyer closely linked to the ruling House of Sforza, was appointed Grand Chancellor of the Duchy of Milan in 1537.

 In the late seventeenth century, the Tomaselli family were sent by the Republic of Venice to the Province of Bergamo, under the rule of Doge Silvestro Valier, to control the Venetian possessions that surrounded the river Serio.
 They settled permanently in the Bergamo area, near the areas of the Serio river where they controlled, through their fiefs, the southwestern borders of the Venetian republic.